The Delegation’s work is shared between the following sections:

 The Section is responsible for political analysis and reporting as well as liaising with the Indian government on multilateral and bilateral issues of mutual interest to India and the EU.
 These include subjects pertaining to diplomatic and political relations -- with specific bilateral dialogues in the fields of human rights, security, counter-terrorism and visa/consular issues -- civil society and inter-parliamentary relations.
 In all matters relating to the EU in India, the Political Section works closely with the diplomatic missions of EU Member States.
 The Political Section also plays a key role in preparing the annual EU-India Summit, which takes place alternately in the EU and India.
 The section is also responsible for the identification and follow-up of projects covering India and its neighbourhood in the context of the Instrument for Stability.

-Science and Technology Section
+Research and Innovation Section

 The primary objective of the Science and Technology Section in the Delegation is to provide an interface for the relevant authorities in the Indian Government and the European Commission in this field.
 The Science and Technology Section is constantly in contact with the Indian research community and intervenes proactively in promoting Indian participation in the EU's Research Framework Programme.
 The Science and Technology Section is at the disposal of the research community in India to provide help and assistance to the degree possible.
 The Section sees a key part of its role as creating greater mutual awareness, trust and interest between the research communities in India and within the EU.